 Jason Sherman, of Delphia Entertainment, has made several award-winning feature-length documentary films about Philadelphia.
 His newest film, "Cutting Corners", documents the tragedies that befall neighbors and communities, when unscrupulous developers demolish and build structures in the city.
 These contractors have no regard for the lives they disrupt, the suffering they cause, or the welfare of the communities.

 This short trailer gives an idea of what the film is about.
 I composed the music score for this film, primarily in an electronic genre.

-"Cutting Corners" recently won a "Best Documentary Feature" award from Pinnacle Film Awards.
+"Cutting Corners" won the "Best Feature Film" award from the 2021 Los Angeles Motion Picture Festival, and the "Best Documentary Feature" award from 2021 Pinnacle Film Awards.

 Jonathan Hawes, of One Door Films, is a serious filmmaker who is steadily building up a number of credits to his name.
 "Gone Fishing" is a striking film about a young journalist who is assigned to a story about an old fisherman.
 The journalist assumes that his weekend will be boring while working on this "fluff" piece.
 He is about to find out differently.

 The music score that I composed for this film is minimalistic.
 The mood and style of each cue mirrors the personalities of each of the three characters; the intimidating fisherman, the gentle journalist, and his arrogant boss.
 By the way, this film received a glowing review from Midlands Movies.

 This is a short documentary film by Green Olive Tours.
 This company specializes in tours of Israel and the West Bank, showing the points of view of Israelis and Palestinians.
 This film outlines some of the human rights issues that face Palestinians in the outskirts of Jerusalem.

 Moran Barir is the filmmaker.
 She is also an activist and educator.
 She uses videos to help her communicate activism for Israel and Palestine.